Corteva posts smaller loss as North America volumes rise

-(Reuters) - Pesticides and seeds producer Corteva Inc (CTVA.N) posted a smaller quarterly loss on Thursday as historic floods in the U.S. Midwest delayed the spring planting season, pushing seed sales into the third quarter.
+Oct 31 (Reuters) - Pesticides and seeds producer Corteva Inc posted a smaller quarterly loss on Thursday as historic floods in the U.S. Midwest delayed the spring planting season, pushing seed sales into the third quarter.

 The producer of soy and corn seeds said total volumes rose 3% in the quarter, even as it faces challenges from an ongoing U.S.-China trade war that has cut U.S. exports of soybeans to top buyer China.